DiscreteTom/stickdeck-rs/README.md

 > and you can also get automatic updates. -->

 > [!IMPORTANT]
-> The server side will be treated as a game on Steam Deck, so you can't play Steam games on PC while the server side is running on Steam Deck <ins>**_with the same Steam account_**</ins>.
-You can still play non-Steam games on PC, or you can register a new Steam account for the server side.
+> The server side will be treated as a game on Steam Deck, so if you're using the **same Steam account** on PC and Steam Deck, the Steam Deck should **enable offline mode** to avoid conflicts.
+Alternatively, you can register a new Steam account for the server side.

 <!-- #### Install from Steam (WIP)